 If you or your friends have gone through a divorce, you've likely heard the term irreconcilable differences thrown around.
-When it comes to no-fault divorces, irreconcilable differences is often cited as the reason for filing.
 The idea is that some problems are so unsolvable that divorce is the only option.
 In other words, a court will grant a divorce on the grounds of irreconcilable differences if they determine that the spouses can’t agree on certain basic issues.

 There are seven main factors that courts use to determine whether or not a marriage suffers from irreconcilable differences.
-These factors include things as simple as differences in personality to things as complicated as aggressive feelings and behaviors.
+These include things as simple as differences in personality to elements as complicated as aggressive feelings and behaviors.

 Although it's clear that something like aggressive feelings and behaviors should be grounds for a divorce, some of the other factors may actually be reconciled if you and your spouse are prepared to put in the work and are interested in avoiding divorce.